Thank you! Your submission has been received!

 In this Article:

-A battery sits in the head of the earbud with the logic board behind it.
-The antenna and charging contacts are in the stem.
-A large magnet below the battery helps the earbud snap into its charging position in the case.
-As in the first generation AirPods Pro, we see three microphones: one toward the bottom of the stem to pick up the wearer's voice during calls; one facing outward at the top of the stem to collect ambient sound for noise cancellation; and one pointed into the ear canal to tune audio response.
-The new swipe UI in the stem is supported by an additional sensor along the flat surface of the stem.
+The earbud layout is essentially unchanged from the first generation.
+A battery sits in the head of the earbud with the logic board positioned behind it.
+The antenna and charging contacts run through the stem.
+A large magnet below the battery seats the earbud in the charging case.
+Three microphones are arranged as before: one at the bottom of the stem for voice pickup during calls, one facing outward at the top of the stem for ambient sound collection used in noise cancellation, and one pointed into the ear canal to tune audio response.
+The second-generation model adds a sensor along the flat surface of the stem to support the new swipe gesture for volume control.

 Citations